v-exec/Constellation/README.md

 ### Version 1.0.3

-* Fixed and perfected the mouse hover effect, added an logic to walk the mouse around when not active.
+* Fixed and perfected the mouse hover effect, added in logic to walk the mouse around when not active.

 ### Version 1.0.2

-* added strict statement && encapsulated the entire code in dom listener event and closure.
+* Added strict statement & encapsulated the entire code in dom listener event and closure.
 * Fixed fitToContainer(); method from earlier implementation which needlesly took a canvas argument.

-## TODO ##

-* Refactor for modularity & add window resize detect that changes number of dots.
-* Make Out-of-Bounds dots (after resize) return to bounds.

 Notes
 -------------------------------------------------